YamatoEG/Shopping-App/README.md

 * Navigation:
     - Redirects the user to the home page after successful signup.

+## Animation with <flutter_animate>

+* The app incorporates smooth transition animations using the flutter_animate package for better user experience:

+1. Fade-In and Shimmer on Navigation to Home Page:

+- After the user successfully signs up, a dialog confirms their registration.

+- Upon clicking "Continue," the signup page fades out, and the home page fades in with a shimmer effect.

 ## assets
 ---
 Make sure to include the necessary image assets in the assets directory: